 The Information Security Program defines the responsibilities of a virtual CISO (or the company delivering the CISO as a Service offering) created for a customer.
 They may range from external consulting only to hands-on implementation, assessments, team, individual employee mentoring, security awareness training, security hardening audits and random spot checks, financial reporting on the money spent on cybersecurity to the board much more.

-Relationships are important both inside and out of the organization; that is the same for us as the service provider.
-We have a huge network of friendships, acquaintances, vendors, and industry professionals.
-We always leverage that network to offer a more streamlined and cost-effective service.
+We have a vast network of friendships, acquaintances, vendors, and industry professionals.
+We consistently leverage that network to offer a more streamlined and cost-effective service.

-On the other hand, when a CISO stays for a long time in the same position and the same company, its professional network starts becoming stale and offers less leverage over time.
+On the other hand, when a CISO stays in the same position and company for a long time, its professional network starts becoming stale and offers less leverage over time.

 Another point is sharing industry knowledge with other consulting companies – 99 percent of the time, we’ve got the same attackers, we defend the same infrastructure types.
-We have about the same technology, and we all have the desire to share success stories to help others mitigate the threat we just dealt with.
+We have about the same technology, and we all desire to share success stories to help others mitigate similar threats.

 Together at Atlant Security, we also share information internally in our daily meetings, internal chats – the speed of information flow is much faster than a CISO can afford to read during their daytime job activities.